109 fun facts about Croatia. How many of these weird, puzzling, intriguing lies, myths & facts about Croatia do you know (or think I got wrong)?

 1. Let’s start with an important historical fact about Croatia.
 King Tomislav was Croatia’s first king, crowned sometime before 925 A.D. you’ll find his name all over the country

 2. Croatians settled on the Adriatic coast around the seventh century on the ruins of the Roman Empire.

 3. The hit HBO series Game of Thrones was filmed on the Dalmatian coast in Split and Dubrovnik.

-4. The fortified walls of Dubrovnik (where Game of Thrones was filmed) are one of the most preserved fortification systems in Europe.
+4. The fortified walls of Dubrovnik (where Game of Thrones was filmed) are one of Europe’s most preserved fortification systems.
 (And the most visited)

-5. Once the home of bloody Roman gladiator fights, the amphitheater in Pula, Istria is one of only three preserved in the world.
+5. Once the home of bloody Roman gladiator fights, the amphitheater in Pula, Istria, is one of only three preserved in the world.
 It is also the 6th largest amphitheater in existence.
-How’s that for another interesting fact about Croatia.
+How’s that for another exciting fact about Croatia?

-7. It was a Croatian named Rudjer Boskovic who suggested placing five concentric iron bands on the dome of St. Peter’s when a crack had been discovered.
+7. A Croatian named Rudjer Boskovic suggested placing five concentric iron bands on the dome of St. Peter’s when a crack had been discovered.
 His suggestion was adopted and saved Michelangelo’s work from being ruined.
 This is prob my most fave fun fact about Croatia!

-8. Both Spain and Croatia have the highest number of UNESCO Intangible Goods of any European country.
-Including lace making, gingerbread baking, and wooden toy carvings.
+8. Spain and Croatia have the highest number of UNESCO Intangible Goods of any European country.
+Including lace-making, gingerbread baking, and wooden toy carvings.

 12. The population of Croatia is 4.25 million (2013)

 13. The population of Croatia is shrinking each census – 300k people have left the country since Croatia entered the European Union.

 14. In Krapina, near Zagreb, professor Dragutin Gorjanovic Kramberger discovered the wealthiest collection of remains of Neanderthal people in the world.